bjlaa/restaurant-viewer/readme.md

 # Restaurant Viewer

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+This is a simple app built in respect with Web Accessibility principles.
+It displays a list of restaurant, allowing the user to filter this list.
+A comment section and a review form are made available for the user.

-## Running
+## Getting Started

+Download or clone the repository from Github, then:

+* in command line, move to the downloaded folder
-First `npm install` to grab all the necessary dependencies.
+* type in 'npm install' to grab all the necessary dependencies
+* type in `npm start`

-Then run `npm start` and open <localhost:7770> in your browser.
+* visit <localhost:7770> in your browser

-## Production Build

-Run `npm build` to create a distro folder and a bundle.js file.